 Motorists with prior offenses found guilty of driving at higher levels of intoxication (0.10 and higher) may also need to install an ignition interlock device in their vehicle for a year, which functions like a breathalyzer and prevents a vehicle from starting if it detects alcohol.
 If you were in an accident and caused injuries, you may face felony charges, bringing even stiffer penalties.

 Why Should I Hire an Attorney for a DUI in Cheltenham?

 With so much at stake, you may want to work with a Cheltenham DUI attorney who can represent you and hopefully reduce charges or even dismiss the charges altogether.
 Still not convinced?
 Here are a few more reasons to get legal help after your DUI arrest in Cheltenham:

 - Depending on the circumstances of your case, your lawyer might be able to bargain your case down to an alcohol-related reckless driving charge, also known as a “wet reckless.”
 It carries lower fines and jail time.
 This may be possible if you are a first-time offender, your BAC was borderline, and there were no other charges stemming from the arrest.

 - We can help you petition for an occupational limited license, also known as the “bread and butter” license, which will enable you to drive to work, school, and other vital commitments (75 Pa.
 C.S.A. § 1553).
 This can be a confusing process.
 McKenzie Law Firm, P.C. can guide you through it.

 - We know the legal process specific to drunk-driving cases in Montgomery County and know which evidence to request, which questions to ask, and what reductions in sentencing are possible.

-David McKenzie is an attorney with years of experience fighting for drivers accused of DUIs.
-If you are facing a drunk-driving charge, call 610-680-7842 today to set up a consultation.
+David McKenzie is a Cheltenham DUI attorney with years of experience fighting for drivers accused of DUIs.
+If you are facing a drunk-driving charge, call (610) 680-7842 today for a free consultation.